Topps Baseball Card Of The Day, April 2017

 This year marked Cincinnati's second consecutive runner-up finish in the NLW (after an 8-21 start, no less) and the end of Pete Rose's run as an active player.
 Dave Parker's name is featured prominently on the team leaderboard, as it was in 1985, and newcomer Bill Gullickson aptly picked up injured ace Mario Soto's slack.

-(flip) You won't often see 80 steals not lead the entire league again; Davis finished behind Vince Coleman of St. Louis.
+(flip) You likely won't see 80 steals not lead the entire league again; Davis finished behind Vince Coleman of St. Louis.

 Bell's average was only one point ahead of Davis.